Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Eye drops are a common and effective way to treat various eye conditions, but unfortunately, there have been cases where they have been misused with harmful intentions.
 One infamous case involves a woman by the name of Stella Nickell, who used eye drops to poison her husband and another woman, which resulted in the death of her husband.
 The eye drops contained tetrahydrozoline, a vasoconstrictor that can be toxic when ingested.

-See also Cost of Eye Drops - Factors, Comparison, and Strategies for Reduction
+See also Refresh Optive Preservative-Free Lubricant Eye Drops - Benefits, Comparison, Usage, Reviews, and More

 It’s essential to remember that eye drops are meant for ophthalmic use only and should never be ingested or used in any other way than directed.
 Misusing eye drops can have severe consequences, including poisoning, allergic reactions, and damage to the eyes.